yaronzlotolov/Kubernetes-Docker-Desktop/README.md

 The example contains kubernetes components like deployments, pods, services, replicaset, secrets, persistent volume, ingress and prometheus.
-Instructions are located in Documents folder.
+Instructions are located in Documents folder in the code.